kit-sdq/programming-lecture-eclipse-artemis/docs/Home.md

 A mistake type belongs to a rating group and has a penalty rule that defines the penalty calculation logic.
 The mistake type has optional properties *additionalButtonTexts* and *additionalMessages* that can be used to provide additional languages for the view (only in eclipse).
+You can use the optional properties `enabledForExercises` and `enabledPenaltyForExercises` to provide a regex for the exercise short names.
+If set and not matched the properties will disable the whole button or the penalty for the button.

  Config File: